Cynodon dactylon

 Switch to early-morning irrigation so leaves dry quickly and disease pressure stays low.
 If you share irrigation zones with beds of roses or salvia clumps, plan their watering around Bermuda’s needs, not the other way around, since turf is often the thirstiest piece of the yard.

-Start by fixing compaction and drainage before you ever spread seed or lay sod.
-Bermuda roots easily run 6+ inches deep in loosened soil, but in hardpan clay it rides the surface and behaves more like a weed than a turf.
+Fix compaction and drainage before you ever spread seed or lay sod.
+Bermuda roots can run 6+ inches deep in loosened soil, but in hardpan clay the turf rides the surface and loses its drought advantage.

 Aim for a slightly acidic to neutral pH 6.0–7.0, similar to what tomatoes and pepper plants prefer in the vegetable bed.
 A basic soil test tells you whether you need lime, sulfur, or just organic matter to hit that window.